HDMI-CEC to USB and RS-232 bridge

 -- protocol converter

-The three versions of the HDMI-CEC to USB Bridge have identical functionality as detailed in this downloadable PDF (HDMICECtoUSBandRS232v2.0.pdf).
-The only difference between the three is that their version strings are different to establish compatibility with PC integration software (detail below).
+The two versions of the HDMI-CEC to USB Bridge have identical functionality as detailed in this downloadable PDF (HDMICECtoUSBandRS232v2.0.pdf).
+The only difference between the two is that their version strings are different to establish compatibility with ValkyrieTech's PC integration software (detail below).

 - The "HTPC Version" includes and is compatible with ValkyrieTech's PC integration software.